structurely/ecs-autoscale/README.md

 cpu_buffer: 0  # Size of buffer in CPU units.
 mem_buffer: 0  # Size of buffer in memory.

+# Optionally specify the minimum and maximum number of instances for the cluster's
+# autoscaling group from here.
+min: 1
+max: 4

 # Defines scaling for individual services.
 services:
   # This should be the exact name of the service as in the ECS cluster.